timyourivh/vue-stappen/README.md

 # Vue Stappen 🏎

-Vue Stappen (Vue Steps) is a pre-built component that serves as a foundation for creating a stepper without the need to start from scratch (there's a package available for that!).
+Vue Stappen (Vue Steps) is a pre-built component that serves as a foundation for creating a stepper without the need to start from scratch (there's a package for that!).

+## Todos ✅
+- [ ] Publish to npm
+- [ ] Test in project
+- [ ] Go public
+- [ ] Add typescript

 ## Installation 🛠️